How to Create a Static Blog with Cactus

 {% endblock content %}

-Styling the Blog using SCSS
+Styling the Blog with SCSS

 $ bower install bootstrap-sass-official